FullStackHacks/Articles/markdown.md

 ###### h6
 ```

-Alternatively these headers can eb escaped like this.
+Alternatively these headers can be closed like this

 ```markdown
 # h1 #